emmtte/help/readme.md

  - [x] ClearType
  - [ ] Default
 Window > Colours
+ - [x] Allow terminal to specify ANSI colours
+ - [x] Allow terminal to use xterm 256-colour mode Indicate bolded text by changing:
+ - [ ] The font
+ - [x] The colour
+ - [ ] Both
+ - [ ] Attempt to use logical palettes
+ - [ ] Use system colours

 Download and install the DejaVu font in Windows.
 Run PuTTY and create a new session with the following settings